Is Apple Cider Vinegar Safe For Babies?

 In general, ACV contains acetic acid, pectin, multivitamins such as vitamin B1, vitamin B2, vitamin B6, biotin, and vitamin C. It is also believed to have several bioactive compounds such as polyphenolsi that possess antioxidant activities.
 These nutritional elements are likely to result in the following benefits.

-1. Provide immunity: The use of apple cider vinegar to boost immunity has been recommended due to its antimicrobial properties that are attributed to acetic acid (5).
+1. Boosts immunity: The use of apple cider vinegar to boost immunity has been recommended due to its antimicrobial properties that are attributed to acetic acid (5).
 Recent investigations demonstrate the antimicrobial properties of vinegar, mainly in the context of food preparations (6).

 Apple cider vinegar may help subdue acid reflux in babies